 Squatters can be a major headache for property owners in Colorado.
 Dealing with these unauthorized occupants requires a strategic approach that balances assertiveness and legal compliance.
-One effective method to get rid of squatters is by following the eviction process outlined by Colorado state laws.
-This involves serving the squatters with a written notice to vacate the premises, providing them with a specific timeframe to leave.
+One effective method is to follow the eviction process outlined by Colorado state laws.
+This involves serving the settlers with a written notice to vacate the premises and providing them with a specific timeframe to leave.

 Understanding Squatters Rights in Colorado